 28. Zion National Park, Utah: For hikers and rock climbers, Zion is heaven.
 For sun lovers and geology buffs, Zion is heaven.
 For wildlife enthusiastic… you get the idea.
 Stay just outside the park boundary and take the free shuttle buses in to hike and explore each day.
 Plan to spend afternoons by the pool.

 29. Grand Canyon National Park, Arizona: Grand Canyon had to be included, didn’t it?
 What many families don’t realize is how much there is to do here away from the park rim (where the crowds gather).
 Plan an excursion with older kids down to the canyon floor, either by Colorado River rafting or donkey-back.
+(While you are in the area checkout Prescott, Arizona and

 30. Great Smoky Mountains National Park, Tennessee: With so much for young families to do (trails are very accessible and easy to navigate in the main touring areas), the Great Smokies provide a nice introduction to wilderness travel.